blender/blender/doc/python_api/rst/info_gotcha.rst

 Unicode Problems
 ================

-Python supports many different encpdings so there is nothing stopping you from writing a script in latin1 or iso-8859-15.
+Python supports many different encodings so there is nothing stopping you from writing a script in latin1 or iso-8859-15.

 See `pep-0263 <http://www.python.org/dev/peps/pep-0263/>`_

-However this complicates things for the python api because blend files themselves dont have an encoding.
+However this complicates things for the python api because blend files themselves don't have an encoding.

-To simplify the problem for python integration and script authors we have decieded all strings in blend files **must** be UTF-8 or ASCII compatible.
+To simplify the problem for python integration and script authors we have decided all strings in blend files **must** be UTF-8 or ASCII compatible.

 This means assigning strings with different encodings to an object names for instance will raise an error.